schnorea/IoT-Remote-Robot/README.md

 ## Other uses
 Since building this and having my nephew remotely come over and play a couple of other uses cases have presented themselves.
  * Change channels of TV at home.
 Why?
  * Turn on Air condition before getting home.
-Some units have IR remotes.
+Some AC units have IR remotes.
  * Attach it to other IR controlled toys.
  * If you have other ideas open an issue.